-Try to establish and stick to a regular daily routine.
-This will help you fall into a pattern when at home.
-Try to allot specific times to "fun" type tasks like playing on the computer or watching television so that you don't run over and lose track of time with those when you have something important to do.
+Try to establish and stick to a regular daily watching television so that you don't run over and lose track of time with those when you have something important to do.

-Keep a Master Calendar
+Keep a Marter Calendar

 A large wall-sized calendar or even an events calendar on your phone or email can help.
-This keeps track of family commitments, extracurricular activities, days off from school, exams/due dates, and other major events.
+This exams/due dates, and other major events.
 This helps you and your family recognize when you have something important to do.